reminia/lf-rs/README.md

-# lc
+# lf

-lc is a command to locate file in the default file explorer.
+lf is a command to locate file in the default file explorer.